Fish as food

 Who eats fish?

-- In general, people in developing countries and especially those in coastal areas are much more dependent on fish as a staple food than those in the developed world.
+In general, people in developing countries and especially those in coastal areas are much more dependent on fish as a staple food than those in the developed world.

 Safeguarding seafood for future generations

-Instead, choosing MSC certified sustainable seafood allows you to enjoy eating fish in the knowledge that you have made a positive choice to support well managed fisheries.
+Choosing MSC certified sustainable seafood allows you to enjoy eating fish in the knowledge that you have made a positive choice to support well-managed fisheries.
 These fisheries are pioneering new ways to conserve the marine environment.